AI in Healthcare · Performance Metrics

 | Actual positive |

-31TP — caught | 4FN — missed |
+26TP — caught | 9FN — missed |

 | Actual negative |

-26FP — false alarm | 939TN — correctly clear |
+9FP — false alarm | 956TN — correctly clear |

-Unnecessary right heart catheterization — invasive, ~0.1% serious complication rate, significant patient anxiety and cost
+Unnecessary right heart catheterization — invasive, ~0.1% serious complication rate, significant patient anxiety and cost.

 The bottom line

 In rare disease, the class imbalance is extreme by definition.
 A model that achieves 97% accuracy by predicting negative for everyone has failed — it has simply learned the prevalence.
 F1-score exists precisely to expose this failure.
-Recall and precision must both be reported, and the threshold must be set by clinicians who understand what a missed diagnosis costs and what an unnecessary confirmatory procedure costs.

-AUC tells you how good the model’s underlying discrimination is.
+AUC tells you how good the model’s discrimination is.
 Threshold tells you how you choose to deploy it.
 In rare disease, both questions are harder than they look.